How the Society works

 Standing committees also play an important role in managing finance, publications, and promotional activities, and a further long-established committee has oversight of YAHS Record Series publications.

 Special interest sections of the Society organise lectures, excursions and projects, and issue their own newsletters.
 Other project work is also carried out by ad-hoc task groups, whilst individual officers take ongoing responsibility for matters such as the organisation of volunteers, excursions, or liaison with the partner organisations.

 The Society’s archives and rare or early books (published before 1850) and other printed materials, are now housed in the Special Collections department of the Brotherton Library, University of Leeds.
 More recent printed works are available on the main shelves of the Library.
 For further information go to the Collections pages of this website.

 The Society’s elected officers.
 To send an email, click on the name:

 The Society’s Registered Office in Leeds is not normally open to visitors.
-If you have any enquiries about the Society please contact us by post, telephone or e-mail.
+For any enquiries, please contact us by e-mail, post or telephone:

 Yorkshire Archaeological & Historical Society, Stringer House, 34 Lupton Street, Hunslet, LEEDS LS10 2QW